How Loved Ones With Alzheimer’s Benefit From Our Visits

 Caring and/or visiting with someone who has Alzheimer’s disease can be emotionally and physically draining.
 In a recent survey, over 40% of people reported thinking it was “pointless” to stay in contact with a parent or senior loved one in the advanced stages of the disease.

 However, the Alzheimer’s Society is encouraging family and friends to stay active in the lives of their loved ones with the disease, citing a strong emotional memory and long-lasting benefits from socializing.
 Learn more about how our senior loved ones benefit from our visits.

-Visits with Loved Ones with Alzheimer’s
+Visiting Our Loved Ones With Alzheimer’s

 A recent survey found that 42% of the public think it’s pointless to stay in contact with loved ones who have Alzheimer’s after they are unable to recognize the faces of family and friends.
-Alzheimer’s advocates and researchers caution against this line of thinking, saying that even as the disease progresses, people with advanced dementia can still hold an emotional memory, meaning that they remember how something made them feel long after they have forgotten they event that brought those feelings.
+Alzheimer’s advocates and researchers caution against this line of thinking, saying that even as the disease progresses, people with advanced dementia can still hold an emotional memory, meaning that they remember how something made them feel long after they have forgotten the event that brought those feelings.

 “After spending time with friends and family over the festive period, New Year can be a bleak and lonely time for people with dementia and their carers.
 It’s so important for people with dementia to feel connected throughout the year.
 Spending time with loved ones and taking part in meaningful activities can have a powerful and positive impact, even if they don’t remember the event itself.
 We’re urging people to get in touch with us and find out how we can help you stay connected.”

-5 Ways Loved Ones with Alzheimer’s Benefit
+5 Ways That Senior Loved Ones Benefit From Our Visits

 - They may recognize you even if they can not express it.